 Business Land and Floorspace capacity in each district has been identified by applying the provisions in the plan to vacant parcels identified in the rating database and other parcel level land files.
-This is therefore the plan enabled capacity as it is the amount of vacant capacity that is directly enabled by the plan.
-However, the plan does not take into account the amount of land that will be developed and makes no call as to the developability of the capacity identified.
-That is discussed by way of a multi-criteria analysis in Section 6.
+This is by definition, the plan enabled capacity as it is the amount of vacant capacity that is directly enabled by the plan.
+However, the plan does not provide estimates of the amount of land that will be developed and makes no call as to the developability of the capacity identified.
+The potential for development is discussed through the use of a multi-criteria analysis in Section 6.